sarahlotspeich/auditDesignR/README.md

   - `YXboth_inclZ_SimSetup.R`: simulations with outcome and exposure misclassification, defining sampling strata on error-prone outcome and exposure, Y* and X*, and error-free binary covariate Z (Table S2 in the Supplemental Materials for the Manuscript).
   - `YXboth_inclZ_misspec_SimSetup.R`:  simulations considering model misspecification at the design stage (Table 2 in the Manuscript).
   - `Yonly_SimSetup.R`: simulations with outcome misclassification alone, defining sampling strata on error-prone outcome Y* and error-free exposure X (top of Table S3 in the Supplemental Materials for the Manuscript).
-  - `Xonly_SimSetup.R`: simulations with exposure misclassification alone, defining sampling strata on error-free outcome Y and error-prone exposure X* (top of Table S3 in the Supplemental Materials for the Manuscript).
+  - `Xonly_SimSetup.R`: simulations with exposure misclassification alone, defining sampling strata on error-free outcome Y and error-prone exposure X* (bottom of Table S3 in the Supplemental Materials for the Manuscript).

 See the [preprint](https://arxiv.org/abs/2108.13263) for more details.